 - Ground sheet (or tent footprint) – The ground at our Langidalur and Básar camps is soft but a groundsheet of tent footprint will help to keep your tent waterproof in rainy conditions.

-- Camping stove and cooking equipment – Although we provide cooking equipment for our teams, some participants choose bring their own for use on the days before and after the placement.
-Please note that you cannot fly with stove fuel but you can find it at most large petrol stations in Iceland during the summer months.
+- Camping stove and cooking equipment – Although we provide cooking equipment for our teams, some participants choose to bring their own for use on the days before and after the placement.
+Please note that you cannot fly with stove fuel, but you can find it at most large petrol stations in Iceland during the summer months.

 - Backpack / day pack liners – The easiest way to ensure that your pack is waterproof is to line it with a thick polythene sack.